 a way of working that will help you understand the needs of

 program at the Bill & Melinda Gates Foundation.
-IDEO led the creation of the toolkit, which was shaped largely from experiences working side by side with librarians in their contexts over the course of 2013-2014.
+IDEO led the creation of the toolkit, which was shaped largely by experiences working side by side with librarians in their professional settings over the course of 2013-2014.
 We partnered with Chicago Public Library in the United States and Aarhus Public Libraries in Denmark, observed over 40 librarians across 10 countries, and synthesized learnings from their initial design experiments into this toolkit.

 We would like to thank the following organizations for their tireless